Games & Quizzes

 /əkˈseptəd/

 generally believed or recognized to be valid or correct.
-To agree to receive or take something offered.
+To admit that something is true or correct.

 /ˈkwesCH(ə)n/

 sentence worded or expressed so as to elicit information.
-What you ask about; issues.
-To have or express concerns or uncertainty.
+What you ask about; issues. ask someone questions.

 /ˈfälōər/

 person who supports and admires particular person or set of ideas.
-People believing a set of values or moral teacher.
+Person who accepts the leadership of another.

 /ˈklikiNG/